Nonetheless, the color palette is essential for the website!!

 It is not only in music, as it was sung in one famous song.
 Everything on the website should be done nicely to the eye, harmoniously and naturally.

 When using more than three different fonts, your website loses its structure and looks unprofessional.
 Remember that overuse of font size and style can mess up any markup.
-In general, keep the number of fonts to a minimum (two is more than enough, often one is enough) and stick to using the same fonts throughout the website.
+In general, keep the number of fonts to a minimum (two are more than enough, often one is enough) and stick to using the same fonts throughout the website.

 If you choose to work with more than one font, make sure the font families match letter width.
 Take a look at the example below.
 The combination of Georgia and Verdana (left) share common characteristics that blend harmoniously with each other.
 Take the Baskerville and Impact combination (right) for comparison.
 "Heavy" Impact overwhelms its "notch" partner.